 Palitana, Gujarat (West India)

-Palitana is home to one of Jainism’s holiest of pilgrimage sites, and joining throngs of devout Jains on part of their pilgrimage was one of the highlights of our time in India.
-The thousand plus temples are gorgeous, the people friendly, and watching the sun rise over the literal mountain of bright temples was a sight we have yet to beat.
+Palitana is home to one of Jainism’s holiest of pilgrimage sites, and joining throngs of devout Jains on part of their pilgrimage is still one of the highlights of my time in India.

 Rani Ki Vav, Gujarat (West India)